mbrukman/why-svelte/readme.md

-and the NativeScript integration [svelte-native](https://github.com/halfnelson/svelte-native) demonstrate compile targets beyond the DOM that bypass the costs of runtime declarative abstractions like the virtual DOM.
+and the NativeScript integration [svelte-native](https://github.com/halfnelson/svelte-native) demonstrate compile targets beyond the DOM that bypass the costs of runtime declarative abstractions like virtual DOM.

 Simply put, compilers have access to flexibility and power that runtime-only frameworks lack —